snakemake/snakemake-hpc-teaching-material/Teaching_Elsewhere.md

 - Organization:
   - Who is the contact for organizing this course?
-  - If this is a topical course (e.g. for Bioinformaticicians, Physicist, etc.): Does the organization employ a support scientist for the intended topic?
+  - If this is a topical course (e.g. for Bioinformaticians, Physicist, etc.): Does the organization employ a support scientist for the intended topic?
 If so, which are the contact details?

 - What does the course room look like?
   - How many seats and PC-screens are available?